Despising the Shame Hebrews 12:2

 The more we learn about the price Jesus paid for our salvation, the better we understand and appreciate His love for us.
 This knowledge leads us into deeper worship and helps us to respond to what the apostle Paul prayed for:

-Jesus, we read, despised the shame of the cross.
-Few of us, if any, would readily embrace the experience of shame; even Jesus despised the thought of it.
+The His love can be seen in how He endured shame on the cross.
+Few of us, if any, would readily embrace the experience of shame; even Jesus hated the thought of it—our text says He “despised” it.
 On the one hand, the term “shame” in Greek carries a surface meaning related to lack of modesty.
-Jesus was about to be crucified utterly naked on the cross.
-However, the shame associated with His death was deeper than that.
-Crucifixion was designed by depraved human minds to be a public spectacle in every way imaginable.
-The Romans paraded Jesus through the crowded streets and executed Him in a very public place, on the side of a well-travelled, major roadway.
-Today, at the base of the hill where Jesus was crucified, a bus station carries on business as usual.
+Jesus was about to be crucified utterly naked, as was customary in such Roman executions.
+Depraved human minds designed this kind of death to be a public spectacle in every way imaginable.
+Jesus was paraded through the crowded streets and executed in a very public place, on the side of a well-traveled, major roadway.
+Today, a bus station operates in a commercially busy area of Jerusalem, at the base of the very hill where Jesus was crucified two millennia ago.
+So also, Jesus was barbarously murdered in a high-visibility for maximum exposure.

-The Romans customarily used crucifixion for criminals who rebelled against Roman authority.
-They would force the victim into submission in his final energy of life by the humiliation of carrying the instrument of his own execution, the cross, to the place of death.
+The Romans customarily crucified criminals and insurrectionists who rebelled against their authority.
+They would force the victims into submission in their final energy of life by the humiliation of carrying the instrument of their execution, the cross, to the place of death.
 Yes, the cross represented shame, and Jesus despised it.

 He was despised and forsaken of men, a man of sorrows and acquainted with grief; and like one from whom men hide their face He was despised, and we did not esteem Him.
 (Isa.
 53:3)

-Further, He despised the shame that sin brings.
-We have a phrase, “being caught with your hand in the cookie jar,” to convey the feeling of shame when our sin is patently obvious.
-There is no hiding it.
-Jesus, too, felt the shame of guilt, but not over His sin, for He did not sin.
-He felt the shame of the entirety of humanity.
+Further, and most importantly, He despised the shame that sin brings.
+We have a phrase today, “being caught with your hand in the cookie jar,” to convey the feeling of shame when our sin is patently obvious.
+There is no hiding it, our guilt is exposed.
+Jesus, too, felt the shame of guilt, but not for His own sin, for He did not sin.
+Rather, He experienced the shame of the entirety of humanity.
 He took it all on Himself, in our place, in our stead.

 Lord, I am overjoyed that the shame of my sin did not deter You.
 You are an amazing Savior to willingly and joyfully embrace the cross for my sake.
 I worship You!